ong-ck/ITpt/README.md

 <h3 align="center">ITpt</h3>

   <p align="center">
-    ITPT is a fitness tracking website that helps users plan and track their workouts to reach their fitness goals.
+    ITpt is a fitness tracking website that helps users plan and track their workouts to reach their fitness goals.
     <br />
     <a href="https://github.com/ong-ck/ITpt"><strong>Explore the docs »</strong></a>
     <br />